 Wellington Technical Diving – NZ Sea Adventures

-“Quality Tech Courses and Gear plus a Quality Service locals know they can trust.”
+“Quality Tech Courses and Gear plus Service Kiwi’s know they can trust.”

 What is Technical diving?